monochromatti/polars-splines/README.md

 ## Usage

 The expression plugin adds `splines` to the expression namespace.
-This contains the method `spline` which acts on a `Series` of `Struct` type.
+This contains the method `spline` which acts on columns of `Struct` type.
 The two fields corresponds to the (x, y) pairs to be interpolated.
 The `spline` method accepts a keyword argument `xi` for the interpolation points.

 For example,